rvben/rumdl/docs/RULES.md

 Each rule has a default severity level:

-- **error**: Rule violations will cause the linter to exit with a non-zero code
+- **error**: Rule violations cause the linter to exit with code 1
-- **warning**: Rule violations will be reported but won't affect the exit code
+- **warning**: Rule violations are reported but don't affect the exit code
-- **info**: Rule violations are reported for informational purposes only

 You can customize rule severities in your configuration file: